nicoleshklover/Data_Analysis_Final_Project/README.md

 In this project we handeled the different phases of a data analysis project: <br>
 1. Data Import (reading the data into R).
 2. Data Tidying (arranging the data into something we can work with)
-3. Understanding the data:
+3. Understanding the data: <br>
   a.
-Transforming variables.
+Transforming variables. <br>
   b.
-Visualizing (using ggplot2 to show distribution of variables, relationships between variables, and to hypothesize).
+Visualizing (using ggplot2 to show distribution of variables, relationships between variables, and to hypothesize). <br>
   c.
-Modelling: using a few of the tools we have learned during the course (like hypothesis testing, regression, analysis of variance, etc.) to examine our hypothesis.
+Modelling: using a few of the tools we have learned during the course (like hypothesis testing, regression, analysis of variance, etc.) to examine our hypothesis. <br>
-4. Communicating our findings via a written report.
+4. Communicating our findings via a written report. <br><br>

 We were provided with information regarding various features of Portable Executable (PE) files and were asked to create a classifier capable of predicting the likelihood of a given file being malicious.
 This prediction is supposed to be based on a dataset of 60,000 files that had already been categorized.<br>